-The college's Emergency Response Plan includes policies, procedures and organizational structure for response to emergencies that are of a magnitude likely to cause a significant disruption to the functioning of all or portions of the college.
-A copy of the plan can be accessed through the student affairs office or via the college's information portal.
+The College's Emergency Response Plan includes policies, procedures and organizational structure for response to emergencies that are of a magnitude likely to cause a significant disruption to the functioning of all or portions of the College.
+A copy of the plan can be accessed through the Business Office.
+In the event of a long-term emergency (i.e. pandemic, etc.) operational protocols and processes may be altered to adjust for the specific event (i.e. remote work, online classes, simulated or virtual clinicals and labs, etc.) and policies may be altered or adapted to allow maximum flexibility for teammates and students and limit the impact of the event on student and/or academic progress.